gezero/sheriff/README.md

 Purpose
 -------
 This project exists because I wanted to test how the whole P2SH world works for myself.
-Please feel fre to reuse the code as you please.
+Please feel free to reuse the code as you please.
 I do not guarantie that it works.

 Showcase
 --------